LAITENGHUI/Identification-of-Ferrari-models-with-AutoML/README.md

 - iOS Simulator or a physical iOS device (v9.0+)
 - Tensorflow Lite
 ## Start
-The model is in the folder "examples".
+The model is in the folder "example".
 More details are in the file "instruction".